Spectra of quantum KdV Hamiltonians, Langlands duality, and affine opers: Spectra of the quantum KdV Hamiltonians

-If the affine Lie algebra $^L \ghat$ is of classical type, we can realize affine opers as scalar (pseudo)differential operators, following \cite{DS}.
-It is therefore possible to describe those of them that encode the spectra of the quantum Hamiltonians of the $\ghat$-KdV system in a similar way to the case of $\wh\sw_r$.
-And in fact, in the special case that there are no singular points other than $0$ and $\infty$ (this is the case of the highest weight vector), after a change of variables one obtains the differential operators proposed in \cite{BHK,DDT,Dorey1} (see \cite{Dorey2} for a survey).
+Let $\g$ be a simply-laced simple Lie algebra (that is, of $ADE$ type).
+Then $^L\g = \g$ and $^L\ghat = \ghat$.
+If $\g$ is of classical type ($A$ or $D$), then we can realize the corresponding affine opers as scalar (pseudo)differential operators, following \cite{DS}.
+It is therefore possible to describe those of them that encode the spectra of the quantum Hamiltonians of the $\ghat$-KdV system in a way that is similar to the case of $\wh\sw_r$ (see the Section \ref{slr}).
+And in fact, in the special case that there are no singular points other than $0$ and $\infty$ (this is the case of the highest weight vector), after a change of variables one obtains the (pseudo)differential operators proposed in \cite{BHK,DDT,Dorey1} (see \cite{Dorey2} for a survey).
 We can generalize these operators by including extra singular points $w_j$ on $\pone$, as in the case of $\wh\sw_r$ (see above).
-However, in order to describe these affine opers for an arbitrary affine Kac--Moody algebra $^L \ghat$, we should use instead our definition of $^L\ghat$-affine opers as gauge equivalence classes of first order $^L\ghat$-valued differential operators.

-Let us recall that to each affine Dynkin diagram we can associate an affine Kac--Moody algebra.
-In the untwisted case, this Lie algebra is the semi-direct product of $d = \la \pa_\la$ and the universal central extension of $\g\pparl$, where $\g$ is a simple Lie algebra.
-In the twisted case, it is the the semi-direct product of $d = \la \pa_\la$ and the universal central extension of the twisted loop algebra $L_\sigma\gt$, defined as in Section \ref{twisted aff}, except that the loop variable is now denoted by $\lambda$ rather than $z^{-1}$.

-Given an affine Kac--Moody algebra $\ghat$ associated to a Dynkin diagram $\wh\Gamma$, we define its Langlands dual as the affine Kac--Moody algebra $^L\ghat$ associated to the dual Dynkin diagram $^L \wh\Gamma$ which is obtained from $\wh\Gamma$ by reversing all arrows.
-The dual of $^L\ghat$ is of course $\ghat$ itself.

-Note that if we remove the 0th nodes from the Dynkin diagrams $\wh\Gamma$ and $^L \wh\Gamma$, we obtain the Dynkin diagrams of two simple Lie algebras that are Langlands dual to each other.
-These are the degree zero Lie subalgebras of $\ghat$ and $^L\ghat$ with respect to the grading defined by $d$.
-We denote them by $\g$ and $^L\g$.

-If $\ghat$ is the untwisted Kac--Moody algebra associated to a simply-laced simple Lie algebra $\g$, then $^L\ghat = \ghat$.
-However, if $\ghat$ is the untwisted Kac--Moody algebra associated to a non-simply laced simple Lie algebra $\g$, then $^L\ghat$ is a twisted affine Kac--Moody algebra.
-In this case the Dynkin diagram of $\g$ is the quotient of the Dynkin diagram of a simply-laced Lie algebra $\gt$ by an automorphism $\sigma$ of order 2 or 3, and $^L\ghat$ is the corresponding twisted affine algebra (see Section \ref{twisted aff}).
-Note that in this case $\g = \gt_0$, the $\sigma$-invariant part of $\gt$, and so $^L\g$ is the Langlands dual of $\gt_0$.